Skip to main content

 .build();

-When to use: Validating dates, emails, phone numbers, IDs, URLs, or any structured format where the exact value varies but the pattern should be consistent.
+When to use: validating dates, emails, phone numbers, IDs, or URLs, where the exact value varies but the pattern stays the same.

 LLMJudgeEvaluator